Green Grants Guidelines

 Q. If I am proposing a research grant, can I include travel, training and conference expenses?

 A. This program is designed for applied project grants, not travel or conference funds.
-However, if travel or a conference presentation is integral to your project’s success or completion, these expenses are not explicitly restricted, and you may apply to have them funded.
+However, if travel or a conference presentation is integral to your project’s success or completion, exceptions may be granted for local travel.

 Q. What is the difference between a project leader and a project team member?